yuvalmGS/gigaspaces-wiki-jekyll/xap97/deploying-onto-the-service-grid.markdown

 # Elastic Processing Unit Deployment using the Admin API

-When deploying a partitioned Processing Unit or a paritioned Space it is recommended to use the new [Elastic Processing Unit](./elastic-processing-unit.html).
+When deploying a partitioned Processing Unit or a partitioned Space it is recommended to use the new [Elastic Processing Unit](./elastic-processing-unit.html).
 This can be done via the [Admin API](./administration-and-monitoring-api.html).
 The following example shows how to deploy a processing unit as an Elastic PU.

 ## Step 1 - Start a GigaSpaces agent on each machine: